graspit-simulator/graspit-simulator.github.io_src/source/installation_ros.rst

   catkin_make

 This packages pulls in graspit as a git submodule.
-You can then write your own ros package to interact with graspIt!.
+You can then write your own code which will be both its own ros package and a GraspIt! plugin to allow interaction with GraspIt!.
+For examples of how to write a plugin look at the GraspIt plugins page from this user manual.

-For example:
+For an example of a GraspIt! plugin exposing GraspIt! functionality via ROS services and action servers:

 https://github.com/curg/graspit_interface